-IBT Annual Safety and Security report and Sexual Harassment, Assault and Violence Policy and Grievance Procedure
+NCE Annual Safety and Security report and Sexual Harassment, Assault and Violence Policy and Grievance Procedure

 The School is committed to providing an educational climate that is conducive to the personal and professional development of each individual.
 Students should be aware that discrimination and/or other harassment based on the age, color, ethnic background, disability, family status, gender, national origin, race, religion, sex, sexual orientation, or veteran status is unacceptable.
 To fulfill its educational mission the School designates the Campus Director as its designated representative to coordinate its Equal Employment Opportunity/Affirmative Action efforts to comply with Title IX of the Education Amendments of 1972, as amended, and with the Americans with Disabilities Act (ADA).
-Students who feel that they have been harassed or discriminated against or who feel that the School has not adequately fulfilled its obligations under the provisions of the ADA should follow the Grievance Procedures set forth in the attached IBT Annual Safety and Security Report incorporated as Addendum A to this catalog.
+Students who feel that they have been harassed or discriminated against or who feel that the School has not adequately fulfilled its obligations under the provisions of the ADA should follow the Grievance Procedures set forth below in the attached NCE Annual Safety and Security Report incorporated as Addendum A to this catalog.

-ADDENDUM A: 2018 INSTITUTE FOR BUSINESS & TECHNOLOGY ANNUAL SAFETY AND SECURITY REPORT
+ADDENDUM A: 2021 NATIONAL CAREER EDUCATION ANNUAL SAFETY AND SECURITY REPORT

-Including Clery Act Disclosures of Campus Security Policy and Crime Statistics (Santa Clara, California)
+Including Clery Act Disclosures of Campus Security Policy and Crime Statistics (Citrus Heights, California)

-Including Calendar Year 2015, 2016 and 2017 Crime Statistics
+Including Calendar Year 2018, 2019 and 2020 Crime Statistics

-To maintain compliance with Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act ("Clery Act") and related Higher Education Act ("HEA") requirements, and in an effort to continuously promote and improve safety and security measures on campus, the Institute for Business & Technology ("IBT") collects and publishes information regarding its current safety and security policies, victim services and crime statistics.
+To maintain compliance with Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act ("Clery Act") and related Higher Education Act ("HEA") requirements, and in an effort to continuously promote and improve safety and security measures on campus, National Career Education ("NCE") collects and publishes information regarding its current safety and security policies, victim services and crime statistics.
 Once collected, the information is presented annually in this Annual Safety and Security Report ("Report") to prospective and current students, faculty, staff and the public.
-Any questions about this Report should be directed to the IBT Campus Director, Sal Younis at (408) 727-1060, sal.younis@ibtech.com, 2400 Walsh Ave., Santa Clara, CA 95051.
+Any questions about this Report should be directed to the NCE Campus Director, Steve Shishani, at (916) 969-4900, steve.shishani@nce.edu, 6249 Sunrise Boulevard, Citrus Heights, CA 95610.